triple4t/Context-Aware-Research-Brief-Generator/backend/MONITORING.md

 If token usage is not tracked:

 1. Check if LLM responses include usage information
-2. Verify Google Generative AI configuration
+2. Verify Azure OpenAI configuration
 3. Check logs for extraction errors

 ## Best Practices